and-lz/avp/readme.md

 ### Known Limitations

 - No persistence: selected videos are not saved after reload.
-- No mute/unmute on hover: videos play with default browser settings.
-- Fullscreen is a visual effect, not true browser fullscreen.

 - Only local video files are supported; network streams are not.
 - Some browsers may restrict autoplay or fullscreen behavior.
 - Pinning is per session and not persisted after reload.